sen-h/VidOS/README.md

 `-d directory -- path to vidos resource dir`<br>
 `-v filename or directory -- path to video file or directory of video files, supported video codecs: [ av1 vp8 vp9 h264 ]`<br>
 `-s build style -- style of output build, one of: [ disk ram hybrid ] Default: ram`<br>
-`-f firmware -- binary graphics drivers, one or multiple of:[ amdgpu radeon i915 none all ] Default: none`<br>
+`-g graphics drivers -- binary blob graphics drivers, one or multiple of: [ amdgpu radeon i915 none all ] Default: none`<br>
-`-c codec -- specific video codec to use, if omitted one will be autodetected. one of: [ av1 vp8 vp9 h264 ]`<br>
+`-f format  -- specific video format to use, if omitted one will be autodetected. one of: [ av1 webm avc ]`<br>

 ## -h help -- print this help text